pontem-network/aptos-core/developer-docs-site/docs/reference/glossary.md

 ## Validator

 - _Alternate name_: Validators.
-- A **validator** is an entity of the Aptos ecosystem that validates on the Aptos blockchain.
+- A **validator** is an entity of the Pont ecosystem that validates on the Pont blockchain.
 It receives requests from clients and runs consensus, execution, and storage.
 - A validator maintains the history of all the transactions on the blockchain.
 - Internally, a validator needs to keep the current state, to execute transactions, and to calculate the next state.

 ## Version

 - A **version** is also called “height” in blockchain literature.
-- The Aptos blockchain doesn't have an explicit notion of a block &mdash; it only uses blocks for batching and executing transactions.
+- The Pont blockchain doesn't have an explicit notion of a block &mdash; it only uses blocks for batching and executing transactions.
 - A transaction at height 0 is the first transaction (genesis transaction), and a transaction at height 100 is the 101st transaction in the transaction store.

 # W

 ## Well-Formed Transaction

-An Aptos transaction is **well formed** if each of the following conditions are true for the transaction:
+An Pont transaction is **well formed** if each of the following conditions are true for the transaction:

 - The transaction has a valid signature.
 - An account exists at the sender address.